Engineering Equity in a Male-Dominated Profession

 Overcoming obstacles

 Megan highlights moments she felt disrespected throughout her career.
 When interviewing for a job, she was questioned about her plans for family and childcare*.
 “I was very much, like, I don’t feel this is an appropriate question to ask, especially considering I don’t have children.”
-She wondered if they asked male candidates the same questions.
+She wondered if they asked men candidates the same questions.

 A role model, an engineer